SachaIZADI/stack-underflow/ReadMe.md

 A few examples of the features that were developed during this project:
-- Interactive visualisation of the KMeans results
+- Interactive visualisation of the KMeans results.
+The approach did not work at the end (I identified clusters related to the technologies mentionned in the questions e.g. numpy, tensorflow, docker, etc. instead of `solution` or `root_cause`)

 ![](/img/tsne.gif)